 Yes, even if you miss the priority deadline, there is still a chance you can get accepted at a school with rolling admissions.
 While you have a better chance of admission if you submit your application materials before the deadline, as long as there are still seats open in the class, you have a chance of acceptance.

 The answer depends on the school you apply to and what is still available for you past the application date.
-The reality with a late application is that you may miss out on some first-come-first-serve benefits, such as choosing your housing, financial aid, and more.
+The reality with a late application is that you may miss some first-come-first-serve benefits, such as choosing your housing, financial aid, and more.
 Double-check with the school before you make any decisions.

 Many schools offer early decision or early action programs for students looking to submit applications earlier.
-Most of these schools release data on early applications, and often the acceptance rate is higher among early applicants compared to the regular decision pool.
+Most of these schools release data on early applications, and the acceptance rate is often higher among early applicants compared to the regular decision pool.